zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ### 2.1.
 Supported Hardware

-Zeppe-Lin Linux supports x86-64 processors (e.g., AMD Athlon 64, Intel Core, Intel Atom).
-Older architectures, such as i686, are incompatible.
+Zeppe-Lin Linux supports **x86-64** processors (e.g., AMD Athlon 64,
+Intel Core, Intel Atom).
+Older architectures, such as i686, are **incompatible**.

 ### 2.2.
 Boot a Live System

 Zeppe-Lin is distributed as a compiled tarball containing a root filesystem.
 To install it, first boot your computer using a Linux-based "Live CD/DVD/USB" system.

 Launch your preferred Live system, open a terminal, and gain root privileges (e.g., `sudo su`).